-New Music: Mr 2kay – In The Morning (Dance Mix) - Nigeria Today
+New Music: Mr 2kay – In the Morning (Dance Mix) - Nigeria Today

-Afro-pop sensation Mr 2Kay isn’t wasting any time this year thrilling his fans.
-His first offering this year is an official dance remix to his well-received single, “In the Morning” from his acclaimed Count It All Joy EP.
-The upbeat love song attracted international attention from fans and fellow artists as well.
-This led to the release of an afro version which was remixed by UK based producers Team Salut.
-And […]
+Afro pop sensation Mr 2Kay isn’t wasting anytime this year thrilling his fans.
+His first offering this year is an official dance remix to his well-received single, ‘In the Morning’ from his acclaimed Count It All Joy EP.
+The upbeat love song attracted international attention from fans and fellow artistes as well.
+This led to […]

 Follow us on twitter @NigeriaTodayNG